mmubayi/307-spyro-graphics/README.md

 This project was created using the THREE.js 3D library for JavaScript for my introduction to computer graphics class.

-Currently, only Wellesley students can view the project demo [here](http://cs.wellesley.edu/~mmubayi/cs307-graphics-project-final/project.html).
+View the project demo [here](https://mmubayi.github.io/spyro-graphics/).
-Working on this!
-For now, please see demo images.
+Otherwise, please see demo images below.

+CURRENTLY: working on editing project folder structure to be more neat.

 ## Demo Images